mohamedyd/awesome_resources/README.md

 	* [𝐇𝐚𝐧𝐝𝐬-𝐎𝐧 𝐌𝐚𝐜𝐡𝐢𝐧𝐞 𝐋𝐞𝐚𝐫𝐧𝐢𝐧𝐠 𝐰𝐢𝐭𝐡 𝐒𝐜𝐢𝐤𝐢𝐭-𝐋𝐞𝐚𝐫𝐧 𝐚𝐧𝐝 𝐓𝐞𝐧𝐬𝐨𝐫𝐅𝐥𝐨𝐰, 3rd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/): The book has a unique approach.
 It usually starts with a high-level description of different ML concepts to give a general idea; then you go through hands-on coding with Python libraries.
 It breaks down the algorithms in a nice way that balances the needed theory and mathematics, and applied concepts.
 	* [Deep Learning with TensorFlow and Keras - Third Edition Deep Learning with TensorFlow and Keras - Third Edition](https://www.oreilly.com/library/view/deep-learning-with/9781803232911/): This book teaches you how to build cutting edge machine and deep learning systems for the lab, production, and mobile devices.
 	* [Neural Networks and Deep Learning, Free online Deep Learning](http://neuralnetworksanddeeplearning.com/index.html): The book is to help you master the core concepts of neural networks, including modern techniques for deep learning.
 After working through the book you will have written code that uses neural networks and deep learning to solve complex pattern recognition problems.
 And you will have a foundation to use neural networks and deep learning to attack problems of your own devising.
 	* [Probabilistic Machine Learning: An Introduction, Free ebook](https://probml.github.io/pml-book/book1.html): This book offers a detailed and up-to-date introduction to ML (including deep learning) through the unifying lens of probabilistic modeling and Bayesian decision theory.
 The book covers mathematical background (including linear algebra and optimization), basic supervised learning (including linear and logistic regression and deep neural networks), as well as more advanced topics (including transfer learning and unsupervised learning).
+	* [Practical Deep Learning for Coders](https://fastai.github.io/fastbook2e/): A book that covers all important concepts, as well as practical applications based on the aforementioned Python libraries.
+This book is friendly to beginners without oversimplifying, hence making it a significantly valuable resource.
+	* [Simplifying Machine Learning with PyCaret](https://leanpub.com/pycaretbook): A beginner-friendly introduction to machine learning with Python, that is based on the PyCaret and Streamlit libraries.
+Readers will delve into the fascinating world of artificial intelligence, by easily training and deploying their ML models!

 * 𝑫𝒂𝒕𝒂 𝑺𝒕𝒐𝒓𝒚𝒕𝒆𝒍𝒍𝒊𝒏𝒈
 	* [𝐒𝐭𝐨𝐫𝐲𝐭𝐞𝐥𝐥𝐢𝐧𝐠 𝐰𝐢𝐭𝐡 𝐃𝐚𝐭𝐚](https://lnkd.in/dzrQg7VQ): This book teaches you the fundamentals of data visualization and how to communicate effectively with data.